sku899/QA_Project1/readme.md

 >
 ## 6-4.
 Actions page: ##

-> Once the returned users login successfully, they will be directed to actions page which enables them to,
+> Once the registered users login successfully, they will be directed to actions page which enables them to,

 - Update their register account details.
 - Make a vaccine appointment